 - If after accessing the above options:

-- Staff have still not received a satisfactory reply, then they are invited to contact Employment Relations 03 9647850 if this is an employment issue.
+- Staff have still not received a satisfactory reply, then they are invited to contact Employment Relations 03 9647850 if this is an employment issue or the Ministry of Education (contact details below)

-In cases of allegations of serious misconduct the Directors will follow the procedure set out in the Disciplinary Policy.
+In cases of allegations of serious misconduct, the Directors will follow the procedure set out in the Displinary Policy.

 Appendix 1: Practical Guidance for Handling Verbal Complaints